if-08-99-diploma/if.08.99-01-diploma-workshop/IntroductoryWorkshop/README.md

 # Workshop: Introduction to LaTeX, Zotero, and Scientific Writing

 ## Overview
 In this workshop we want to give our students of the 4th grade some tools to facilitate their way through the preparation of their diploma thesis.
-Of course, this way already starts during work on their hardware / software projects therefore we discuss different scenarios how to preserve project accomplishments in a way that they can result in a well readable chapter of their documentation which is typically done a few weeks or even months later.
+Of course, this way already starts during work on their hardware / software projects therefore we discuss different scenarios how to preserve project accomplishments in a way that they can result in well readable chapters of their documentation which is typically done a few weeks or even months later.

 Another time consuming step is the creation of a pleasant and uniformly looking title page.
 So we provide a template to the students where they only have to fill their thesis specific data and a first version of their thesis can be seen already during this workshop.